blog-ftr-img

 CEOs are highly celebrated in the business world, but right underneath the building is the foundation: the Chief Financial Officer (CFO).
 The fractional chief financial officer (CFO) is responsible for a business’s cash flow, assets, and liabilities and is vital to the business success.
 In public companies, the CFO and CEO commonly appear together to comment on company developments in support of the required periodic disclosures of financial performance.

 Many entrepreneurs and emerging business owners are used to thinking of finance as accounting.
 Most accounting services operate from the rearview, recording the company’s profit or loss and calculating the impact of financial decisions.
 However, a Fractional CFO looks through the windshield at what is ahead of the business, connecting the future to today.
+There are a few key differences between a fractional CFO and a Controller: while the Controller focuses on the preparation and accuracy of financial reporting, the fractional CFO is more strategically involved in guiding business growth.

 One major advantage of a fractional CFO is that they provide immediate impact to the business operations by sharing multiple perspectives and helping the business stakeholders make strategic financial decisions with experience garnered over years of seeing many different business models adapt and thrive.

 Hiring a Fractional CFO on a contractual basis can provide cost-effective strategic planning, cash flow advisory, negotiations, and financial analysis without the commitment or cost associated with a permanent hire.
+For professionals, the fractional CFO role can offer improved work life balance compared to full time CFOs, making it an attractive career path.

 “Way beyond accounting and bookkeeping skills, the best fractional CFOs are skilled in data analysis, strategic storytelling to provide tremendous support to dynamic, emerging businesses.”